Conceptual-Machines/grammar-school/docs/examples/json-vs-dsl-walkthrough.md

 - ✅ You need LLM reasoning on the data
 - ✅ Public APIs are acceptable
 - ✅ One-time queries
+- ✅ Latency is not critical

 ### Use DSL When:

+- ✅ **Latency is critical** - DSL provides more consistent and often faster response times, especially at scale
 - ✅ Large datasets (> 100 items)
 - ✅ Complex data processing pipelines
 - ✅ Data privacy is important